ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 - Epoch - an integer being always increased for every next leader.
 It is present on each node, so we can say that a node belongs to a certain epoch.

-During the same period of time, several nodes can be candidates, but only one of them - the node with the largest number of followers - will become the manager.
+During the same period, several nodes can be candidates, but only one of them - the node with the largest number of followers - will become the manager.
 The main goal of the manager is to synchronize the cluster, i.e. to make sure that most nodes have the same data.
 After that, the manager reliably stores its epoch number in the cluster and, if successful, finally becomes the leader.

 ## Manager Election
 The algorithm can be any, and there are no restrictions on the node that can